ilsaul/OWN-Server/OWNPlugin-System/README.md

 	</system>
 ```

-If you set 99 in the `model` the tag `version` is not read but it is used the version of the software.
+If you set 99 in the `model` the tag `version` is not read by the server because it is used the software version.